-This specific gen4 module features a 3.5" colour TFT LCD display, with resistive touch.
+This specific gen4 module features a 5.0" colour TFT LCD display, with Resistive Touch (DT), or Capacitive Touch (DCT).
 It is powered by the feature-rich 4D Systems Diablo16 Graphics Processor, which offers an array of functionality and options for any Designer / Integrator / User.